Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Teen Genius:

-- Extremely intelligent and gifted with technology despite her young age.
+- Sixteen at the time of Black Panther, then eighteen when we see her again in Infinity War, but despite her young age, she's extremely intelligent and gifted with technology.
 Word of God alternately describes her as either on par with or even more brilliant than Tony Stark.
 At any rate, her access to vibranium gives her tech a major edge.

 - In the Infinity War Prelude comic, T'Challa outright calls her the most gifted scientist in Wakanda, and entrusts her with figuring out how to deprogram Bucky.
 If Infinity War and The Stinger of Black Panther are any indication, she pulled it off.